yao-laboratory/MotifCluster/README.md

 ### input:
 built in the program
 ### command example:
-    python3 Gaussion_0711_main.py draw_GMM
+    python3 MotifCluster_main.py draw_GMM
 ### output:
 png file

-## other useful tools
+## Other useful tools
 ## function1:
 ### description:
-* This function can copy start line to end line from the original file to a new file
+* This function can copy the start line to the end line from the original file to a new file
 ### input:
-bed files in bed_files folder
+bed files in the bed_files folder
 ### command example:
-    python3 Gaussion_0711_main.py cutting_file -input bed_files/chr12.bed -start 0 -end 1000 -output output.bed
+    python3 MotifCluster_main.py cutting_file -input bed_files/chr12.bed -start 0 -end 1000 -output output.bed
 ### output:
 output.bed

-## tools for other methods
+## Tools for other methods
-## method1:single DBSCAN
+### Method 1:  single DBSCAN
 ### description:
 * This function can run the single DBSCAN result
 ### input:
 the bed file in bed_files folder, for example: bed_files/chr12.bed
 ### command example:
-    python3 Gaussion_main.py cluster_and_merge_simple_dbscan -input bed_files/chr12.bed -start 6717000 -end 6724000
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -input bed_files/chr12.bed -start 6717000 -end 6724000
 the optional parameters: the -start -end can only process part of the chr12.bed files,
-if not put this optional parameters, then the whole bed file will be processed
+if not put this optional parameter, then the whole bed file will be processed
 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result
-## method2:only union without merge and also no weight information used
+### Method 2:  only union without merge and also no weight information used
 ### description:
 * This function can run only union without merge and also no weight information used
 ### input:
 the bed file in bed_files folder, for example: bed_files/chr12.bed
 ### command example:
-    python3 Gaussion_main.py cluster_and_merge_simple_dbscan -merge_switch close -weight-switch close -input bed_files/chr12.bed -start 6717000 -end 6724000
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -merge_switch off -weight-switch off -input bed_files/chr12.bed -start 6717000 -end 6724000
 the optional parameters: the -start -end can only process part of the chr12.bed files,
-if not put this optional parameters, then the whole bed file will be processed
+if not put this optional parameter, then the whole bed file will be processed
 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result
-## method3:union without merge clusters and with using weight information
+### Method 3:  union without merge clusters and with using weight information
 ### description:
-* This function can run union without merge clusters and with using weight information
+* This function can run union without merging clusters and by using weight information
 ### input:
 bed files in bed_files folder
 ### command example:
-    python3 Gaussion_main.py cluster_and_merge_simple_dbscan -merge_switch close -weight-switch open -input bed_files/chr12.bed -start 6717000 -end 6724000
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -merge_switch off -weight-switch on -input bed_files/chr12.bed -start 6717000 -end 6724000
     the optional parameters: the -start -end can only process part of the chr12.bed files,
+if not put this optional parameter, then the whole bed file will be processed
+### output:
+each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
+then use the main functions step 2 command can produce the final score result
+### Method 4:  union and merge clusters but no weight information used
+### description:
+* This function can run union and merge clusters but without using weight information
+### input:
+bed files in bed_files folder
+### command example:
+    python3 MotifCluster_main.py cluster_and_merge_simple_dbscan -merge_switch on -weight-switch off -input bed_files/chr12.bed -start 6717000 -end 6724000
+    the optional parameters: the -start -end can only process part of the chr12.bed files,
-if not put this optional parameters, then the whole bed file will be processed
+if not put this optional parameter, then the whole bed file will be processed
 ### output:
 each output produces three output files: result.csv,  result_middle.csv, result_draw.csv
 then use the main functions step 2 command can produce the final score result